 The problem is most acute vis a vis China, the second-place spender and the country which most concerns American defense officials.
 At nominal rates, Chinese defense spending is about 1/3 that of America.
 Based on this, one would not expect the Chinese military to pose a threat to the US.
 However, as most China watchers would tell you, the PRC’s forces are far more capable than the nominal figure would suggest.
 This is because nominal spending does not take into account lower prices for labor, raw materials, healthcare, etc. in China.
 I am not the first one to make this point; Breaking Defense author extraordinaire Syndey Freeberg wrote a 2018 article on the same topic after Army Chief of Staff Mark Milley invoked cost of labor disparities during a Senate hearing.

 Applying a typical PPP adjustment, the type normally used with GDP figures, yields a Chinese defense spending figure of ~$430 billion, about 2/3 of US levels rather than 1/3.
-However, GDP PPP conversion rates are not fully appropriate for defense spending adjustments, as defense spending is not representative of the economy as a whole — militaries buy a disproportionate quantity of advanced heavy industrial products and liquid hydrocarbons, for example.
+However, GDP PPP conversion rates are not fully appropriate for defense spending adjustments, as defense spending is not representative of the economy as a whole — militaries buy a disproportionate quantity of advanced heavy industrial products and hydrocarbons, for example.
 As such, I hypothesize that Chinese defense expenditure, properly PPP adjusted, would land somewhere between the ~230 billion nominal figure and the ~430 billion GDP PPP-adjusted figure.

-Obtaining a proper PPP-adjusted figure for Chinese military expenditure is far beyond the scope of this article — the task would require detailed scrutiny of the limited publicly available information and a great deal of economic expertise.
+Obtaining a properly PPP-adjusted figure for Chinese military expenditure is far beyond the scope of this article — the task would require detailed scrutiny of the limited publicly available information and a great deal of economic expertise.
 A think tank such as RAND or Brookings would be better suited to the task.
-However, I firmly believe that someone or some entity should tackle the challenge; a proper PPP-adjusted figure for Chinese defense spending would greatly increase the quality of discourse surrounding American defense expenditure levels and help policymakers understand the magnitude of the PLA challenge.
+However, I firmly believe that someone or some entity should tackle the challenge; a proper PPP-adjusted figure for Chinese defense spending would greatly increase the quality of the discourse on American defense expenditure levels and help policymakers understand the magnitude of the PLA challenge.

 Many of these points apply to Russia as well, although perhaps to a lesser extent; in addition to a PPP advantage, Russia greatly benefits from investments made during the Cold War and high export sales.